hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - add personal devices to the network w/ supplicant provisioning (Network Setup Assistant) or My Devices portal
     - w/o supplicant profiles: 1) manually config My Device portal; 2) config BYOD rules to register
   - <span style="color: #bb6600;">My Devices portal</span>: register and manage devices on your company’s network, including mobile phones, tablets, printers, Internet radios, and other network devices

+- TrustSec
+  - software-defined segmentation that uses <span style="color: #bb6600;">SGTs</span> and allows administrators to quickly scale and enforce policies across the network
+  - controls defined simply using endpoint roles, not IP addresses
+  - ecurity rules defined using these groups
+  - security groups (SGs)
+    - simplify firewall rules, web security appliance policies and the access control lists used in switches, WLAN controllers and routers
+    - enable software-defined segmentation
+    - allow segmentation patterns to be implemented
+    - change w/o reconfiguring network devices or redesigning the network
+  - Easy Connect
+    - a passive identity method
+    - simplify network access control and segmentation
+    - allow the <span style="color: #bb6600;">assignment of Security Group Tags (STGs)</span> to endpoints without requiring 802.1X on those endpoints, whether using wired or wireless connectivity
+    - used as a backup authentication method to 802.1X
+    - ensure managed assets are classified even when an 802.1X supplicant is not correctly configure
+  - Active Directory logins
+    - map user information onto network connections
+    - used for authorizing users on the network even as the Identity Services Engine (ISE) not involved
+    - authorization method only supports devices that authenticate with a Domain Controller
+    - allow for managed endpoints that <span style="color: #bb6600;">authenticate to AD to be mapped to Security Groups (PassiveID)</span>

 - RADIUS Change of Authorization (CoA)